University of Texas at El Paso Academic Catalog

 4-Year Sample Degree Plan

-Forensic Biology - Starting with Pre-Calculus
+Forensic Science - Forensic Biology Concentration - Starting with Pre-Calculus

 FORENSIC BIOLOGY